-The EngD is an alternative to a traditional PhD aimed at students seeking a career in industry.
+Our four year programme places our research students on industry inspired projects leading to award of PhD or EngD.
+The EngD qualification is an alternative to a traditional PhD aimed at students seeking a career in industry, and reflects the innovative nature of industrial research.

-Students spend ca. 75% of their time working directly with a company, in addition to receiving advanced-level training from a broad portfolio of technical and business courses.
+Students spend around 75% of their time working directly with a company, in addition to receiving advanced-level training from a broad portfolio of technical and business courses.

 The research projects will offer benefits to your company by: